Indiana Transportation Museum: History

 In the 1980s, IMOTAC decided to broaden its focus and changed its name to the Indiana Transportation Museum.
 In August 1983, ITM operated daily shuttle trips from Carmel, Indiana, to the Indiana State Fairgrounds over the former Monon Railroad second subdivision during that year's Indiana State Fair.
 The excursions were dubbed FairTrain '83 and became a yearly tradition for ITM.
 ITM continued operating the FairTrain over the Monon trackage until 1985.
 At that time, the Monon trackage was to be abandoned.
 The museum pushed hard to save the railroad but was unsuccessful.
 In 1986, the Fair Train equipment was moved back to Noblesville and plans to operate FairTrain '86 were scrapped due to high insurance costs.
 The Monon trackage was eventually removed and turned into the Monon Trail.
-Alongside ITM's attempt to save the Monon Railroad, the museum also unsuccessfully attempted to save and acquire the former Midland Railway trackage.
+Alongside ITM's attempt to save the Monon Railroad, the museum also acquired but unsuccessfully attempted to save the former Midland Railway trackage.
+The Midland Railway was turned into the Midland Trace Rail-Trail.

 Throughout the 1980s and 1990s, the museum considered moving to a new location.
 The museum looked at potential sites such as the former NKP Roundhouse in Frankfort, Indiana, and several parcels of farmland in Hamilton County along the former Monon and Midland railroads and received offers from several Indiana communities, including Indianapolis.
 However, those plans did not materialize.
 From 1988 to 1998, ITM ran several mainline excursions with NKP 587 and its two Milwaukee Road EMD F7's (numbers 83A and 96C) painted in Monon Railroad colors.
 In 1990, ITM began operating excursions over the Nickel Plate Railroad line from Tipton to Indianapolis.
 In August 1990, following a five-year absence, the FairTrain resumed operations from Noblesville to the Indiana State Fairgrounds during the duration of the Indiana State Fair.
 Later on, FairTrain operations were moved to Fishers, Indiana, with the FairTrain operating from Fishers to the Indiana State Fairgrounds until 2015.
 In the 1990s, the museum and its equipment were used in film and television, including the Discovery Channel show Rediscovering America, Going All the Way (1997), and 587: The Great Train Robbery (2000).
 In 1999, following the electrical failure of Chicago Transit Authority EL car #4293, ITM shifted away from trolley operations.
 In 2008, ITM began offering caboose train rides from the museum site to downtown Noblesville.
 The caboose train was initially supposed to be a temporary replacement for the trolley rides with EL car #4293, which was in need of a $50,000 restoration.
 As a result of a lack of interest within ITM, EL car #4293 never ran again.
 The caboose train became a staple of ITM's later operations and continued until ITM's eviction in 2018.
 In April 2014, The Leviathan 63 visited the museum and operated a series of excursions from Fishers to Noblesville.
 This marked the first time in 12 years that steam had been operated at ITM since 587's retirement from service in 2003 and the final time ITM would operate steam powered excursions.